hhoke/evergreen_task_analysis/docs/InvestigatingEvergreenPerformance.md

 ### splunk dashboards

-I use the [Burst Stats Dashboard](https://mongodb.splunkcloud.com/en-US/app/search/burst_stats?form.distro=rhel76-small&form.time.earliest=1603026000&form.time.latest=1603112400) to investigate poorly-performing distros, ususally on the scale of around a day.
+I use the [Distro performance stats dash](https://mongodb.splunkcloud.com/en-US/app/search/burst_stats?form.distro=rhel76-small&form.time.earliest=1603026000&form.time.latest=1603112400) to investigate poorly-performing distros, usually on the scale of around a day.
 The top of the board gives you information about host creation dynamics, while the middle of the board contains information about tasks and task queues.
 The bottom of the board contains potential causes of poor performance.

 ### plots
 These plots can all be generated using `plots.py`.